Carl A. Kemme: Priesthood

 Kemme served as the diocesan administrator of Our Lady of the Holy Spirit Parish in Mt.
-Zion, Illinois from 1996 to 1997.
+Zion, Illinois, from 1996 to 1997.
 He was then appointed pastor of Holy Family Parish in Decatur, serving there for the next six years.
 While still at Holy Family, Kemme was appointed priest moderator of St. James Parish in Decatur for two years.
-In 2002, he was named pastor St. Peter Parish in Petersburg, Illinois, staying there from 2002 to 2005.
+In 2002, he was named pastor of St. Peter Parish in Petersburg, Illinois, staying there from 2002 to 2005.

 In 2002, Bishop George J. Lucas named Kemme as vicar general and moderator of the curia for the diocese; he would hold both positions until 2009.
-On August 23, 2002 Pope John Paul II named him a prelate of honor with the title monsignor.
+On August 23, 2002, Pope John Paul II named him a Prelate of Honor with the title Monsignor.
 He was assigned as pastor of St. John Vianney Parish in Sherman, Illinois.

-In 2009, Kemme resigned as vicar general and moderator to become diocesan administrator sede vacante after the departure of Bishop George Lucas.
+In 2009, Kemme temporarily left his roles as vicar general and moderator to become diocesan administrator sede vacante after the departure of Bishop George Joseph Lucas.
 With the installation of a new bishop in Springfield, Kemme returned to being vicar general and moderator, remaining in both roles until 2014.

 Bishop of Wichita

 On February 20, 2014, Pope Francis appointed Kemme as the eleventh bishop of Wichita.
 He was consecrated by Archbishop Joseph Naumann on May 1, 2014, in the Cathedral of the Immaculate Conception in Wichita.
 Lucas and Bishop Thomas Paprocki were the principal co-consecrators.

-On September 20, 2019, Kemme published a list of 15 priests that faced credible accusations of sexual abuse of minors.
-Eleven of the priests were deceased and the others were no longer in ministry.
+On September 20, 2019, Kemme published a list of 15 priests who faced credible accusations of sexual abuse of minors.
+Eleven of the priests were deceased, and the others were no longer in ministry.
 Kemme added this statement:Owning our past is the first step in building a new future, one in which we will continue to diligently work hard as we have been for many years now, so that these violations to human dignity will never happen again.
 Many of the faithful will no doubt experience great anger in receiving this information.
-I share that anger.On November 1, 2021, Kemme placed Reverend Michael Schemm from Resurrection Parish in Bel Aire, Kansas, on suspension pending investigation.
-The diocese had received sexual abuse allegations again Schemm dating back to the 1990s.
+I share that anger.On November 1, 2021, Kemme placed Michael Schemm from Resurrection Parish in Bel Aire, on suspension pending investigation.
+The diocese had received sexual abuse allegations against Schemm dating back to the 1990s.
 The diocese also forwarded the allegations to local police.
 Due to insufficient evidence of any crime, Schemm was not indicted and returned to ministry in March 2022.